petershin/liferay-learn/docs/commerce/latest/en/pricing/creating-a-price-list.md

 ---
 # Creating a Price List

-Price lists are entities for creating and storing SKU price entries that target specific accounts, channels, and order types.
+You can create price lists to store SKU price entries that target specific accounts, channels, and order types.
 They're used when determining a product's unit price and override or modify base price list entries for eligible customers.
 You can also define custom [price modifiers](./using-price-modifiers.md) for each price list.

-To create a new price list:
+To create a new price list,

 1. Open the *Global Menu* (![Applications Menu icon](../images/icon-applications-menu.png)) and navigate to *Pricing* &rarr; *Price Lists*.

 1. Click *Add* (![Add icon](../images/icon-add.png)).

-1. Enter a *Name*, *Catalog*, and *Currency* for the new Price List.
+1. Enter a *Name*, *Catalog*, and *Currency* for the new price list.
 You can change the name and currency of a price list at any time, but not the linked catalog.

    ```{note}
    Creating a price list requires your Liferay instance to have at least one [catalog](../catalogs/creating-a-new-catalog.html).